A

 Data subject

-A data subject is a taxonomy type in TerraTrue, and refers to any person or group of persons whose personal data is used or processed by a business as part of a data use.
+A data subject is a taxonomy type in TerraTrue, and refers to any person or group of persons whose personal data is used or processed by a business (data use).
 Put another way, a data subject is anyone who can be linked, either or directly or indirectly, to a set of personal data.

 Data transfer

-A data transfer happens when data from one country is viewed or stored in another.
-Examples include storing Europeans’ data on American servers, or having American employees accessing information about European users’ preferences.
+A data transfer happens when data from one country is sent or processed in another.
+Examples include storing Europeans’ data on American servers or having American employees accessing information about European users’ preferences.
 Under the GDPR, a cross-border data transfer only takes place lawfully if there is a lawful mechanism to carry out the transfer.
 Lawful mechanisms include Standard Contractual Clauses, Binding Corporate Rules, and adequacy determinations.

 Data type